IDFA 2017: 5 Diverse Documentaries on Queer Day

 A day after Queer Day: afterthoughts

 At the moment of writing this blog, it is the day after Queer Day.
 That makes it an interesting day to see what has stuck with me.
 First of all, I am impressed by all the different stories I have seen.
 IDFA has done a great job selecting an inclusive program with the restriction of only five documentaries.
 The four that I watched have all given me different feelings.
 I like it!
-So, you can see this as a virtual applause to IDFA.
+So, you can see this as virtual applause to IDFA.

 Secondly, I was able to watch two discussions: one after Queerama and one after Mr. Gay Syria.
-Daisy Asquith, director of Queerama, told us that she was leaving for Russia the day after Queer Day as she was going to show Queerama at a gay film festival there.
+Daisy Asquith, director of Queerama, told us that she was leaving for Russia the day after Queer Day.
+She was going to show Queerama at a gay film festival there.
 This particular festival and its organizers are the subject of many protests, so she was a bit afraid she was going to go to jail.
 The day before Queer Day, the government in Ankara, Turkey announced that it would ban all gay film festivals from now on.
 These two examples show you just how relevant a Queer Day or a gay film festival still is to this day.

-In addition, I still feel the emotions from watching Mr. Gay Syria and I was happy the director and two of the men followed in the documentary were available for a discussion.
+In addition, I still feel the emotions from watching Mr. Gay Syria.
+I was happy the director and two of the men followed in the documentary were available for a discussion.
 The movie ends on a sad note and you long for some type of closure.
 Seeing that these two men were living a happy life (not together anymore but still close) and hearing that Husein has finally been granted asylum in France made me very emotional and happy.
 The big question that this movie raises is “What can we do to help?”
 If you want to know the answer, you should follow their Facebook page because they are coming up with some solutions soon.